-The field TOV is a bit located at address 0x26 [0].
+The field TOV is a bit located at address 0x26[0].
 This bit is part of the location WARN.

-Turns-counter overflow error.
-The turns-counter surpassed its maximum value of ± 256 full rotations.
-This is not dependent on the resolution of the turns (45 degrees or 180 degrees).
+Turns Counter Overflow Error.
+The turns counter surpassed its maximum value of ± 256 full rotations.
+This is not dependent on the resolution of turns (45 or 180 degree).